-Direct-market vegetable sales at farmers markets, CSAs, on-site farm stands, and other outlets are an $86 million industry in Pennsylvania.
-Yet, little information is available to guide vegetable farmers’ in making successful financial decisions.
+Direct-market vegetable sales at farmers markets, CSAs, farm stands, and other outlets are an $86 million industry in Pennsylvania.
+Yet, little information is available to guide vegetable farmers in making successful financial decisions.

-Through our Diversified Vegetable Financial Benchmark Study, we’re helping veggie farmers improve their bottom line by plugging into a nationwide research project, coordinated by the University of Wisconsin, to determine financial benchmarks for diversified vegetable farmers.
-Financial benchmarks can provide farmers with a more accurate idea of the typical returns they can expect from entering into new sales outlets.
+Through our Diversified Vegetable Financial Benchmark Study, we’re helping veggie farmers improve their bottom line by plugging into a nationwide research project, coordinated by the University of Wisconsin, to identify financial benchmarks for diversified vegetable farmers.
+Financial benchmarks can provide farmers with a more accurate idea of the typical returns they can expect from different sales outlets.

-If you own or manage a commercial diversified vegetable farm in Pennsylvania or surrounding states that’s either certified organic or using sustainable growing methods, you’re eligible to participate in the study.
+If you own or manage a commercial diversified vegetable farm in Pennsylvania or surrounding states, you’re eligible to participate in the study.

 Beyond contributing to a dataset that will help vegetable farmers everywhere more effectively improve their business models, you’ll also receive: